 Why is the younger generation so interested in experiential travel?
 Experts say smartphones (which, critically, take and send photos to social media platforms) inspire travelers to seek local activities, dishes and destinations.

-As the world continues to reopen and travel returns to a state of normalcy, operators are challenged to cater to the desires of those seeking more immersive tours.
-Certainly, traditional tours will continue to thrive and all-inclusive vacations will remain profitable, but numerous experts are calling experiential travel the future of tourism.
+In a kaleidescopic world, operators are challenged to cater to the desires of those seeking more immersive tours.
+Certainly, traditional tours will continue to thrive and all-inclusive vacations will remain profitable.
+However, numerous experts are calling experiential travel the future of tourism.
 With younger travelers craving new experiences and seeking fresh adventures, who can argue?

 By Jason Paha